 When It came to preparation, I had to first pick an image, and then start planning on how I was going to translate the image to the utility box.

 The first mission, was to go down and get the dimensions.
 There are 2 sides, and the panels were roughly 3 1/2 in height.
-This is a nice size for multi-layer stencils.
+This is a nice size for stencils.
+In particular, MULTI-LAYER stencils.
 After taking my measurements, I decided to put up a stencil I had (my SURJ icon.)
-Unbeknownst to me, the city was not aware, and this was my first, albeit accidental true illegal graffiti.
+Unbeknownst to me, the city was not in the know, and this was my first, albeit accidental true illegal graffiti.
 The manager from the Ogden came out and asked if I had a permit?
 Of course, I did not.
 I did explain the project and they seemed to suspect.
-I decided I should probably get out while there were no police around just in case. . ..
+I decided I should probably get out while there were no police around just in case. . . .
 Thankfully, I did.
 I drove back a half hour to peep it out, and someone had already sprayed over my stencil.
 Someone had called graffiti removal and it was sprayed over almost instantly.

 Ready, set, PAINT!

 First, I was set to paint my Atlas Loved.
 I painted the hearts as a backdrop, and painted the side panel.
 I was mentally prepping to put my main graphic "vertical."
 It was 6 layers, and again, I had yet to do stencils on a vertical surface.
-OK, I'm no quitter.
-So, I said fuck it, let's do it.
+Ok, I'm no pussy.
+So I said fuck it, let's do it.